USRSE/usrse.github.io/_posts/newsletters/2024-03-28-newsletter.md

 * **BoFs, Workshops, and Tutorials:** Monday, April 1
 * **Papers and Notebooks:** Monday, May 20
 * **Posters and Talks:** Monday, June 3

+<a name="steering-committee"></a>
+# **Steering Committee Recap**
+In January 2024, the Steering Committee welcomed three newly elected Steering Committee members and determined roles for 2024.
+As part of this process, we discussed how some roles will be changing and responsibilities shifting with the addition of our Executive Director (Sandra Gesing) and Community Manager (Sophia Anyatonwu).
+In addition, a new role of Deputy Treasurer was added to serve as a backup for and share some work of the Treasurer.
+Ian Cosden remains the US-RSE Steering Committee Chair, and the complete list of roles is available on the website.

+In late February, the Steering Committee held its annual strategic planning meeting to talk about priorities for the coming year as well as long-term plans.
+A blog post with full details will be coming soon, but some of the highlights of conversation included 5-year visions for US-RSE, exploring potential membership models for the organization, recognizing and supporting working group volunteers, and balancing differing opinions and viewpoints within the organization.

+The topics identified in the strategic planning meeting have informed the discussions at subsequent meetings.
+Current priorities include a formal membership program for organizations interested in supporting US-RSE, piloting a recognition program for active Slack community members, identifying fundraising opportunities, and better understanding our current membership.
+Many of these efforts are being led by Sophia and Sandra, who regularly attend Steering Committee meetings.

 <a name="news"></a>